QuiltMC/rfcs/structure/0007-community-team.md

       discussion.
 This may be a result of observations made by the Community Team, suggestions from community members, or otherwise - but the Community Team should always discuss before putting forward a candidate, and they should ensure that the candidate is actually interested in the position they're being put forward for.
-    * Plural systems may apply collectively or individually, depending on system or individual preference.
+    * Plural systems may apply collectively for the entire system.
 Due to Discord's limitations and as a result of system or individual preference, multiple accounts may end up being given Community Team roles from a single application.
+If a Discord account is shared between multiple system members, duties do not necessarily need to be carried out by all members.
 1. Candidates must be interviewed by a Community Manager before the election process can continue.
 All voting members of the Community Team should be given access to the interview space, and other voting members of the Community Team are welcome to give their opinions on the content of the interview, or present their own questions after the